awsdocs/aws-cloudformation-user-guide/doc_source/refactor-stacks.md

 **Important**
 The import operation fails if you modify existing parameters that trigger a create, update, or delete operation\.

    1. On the **Review *stack\-name*** page, confirm that the correct resource is being imported, and then choose **Import resources**\.
-This automatically runs the change set created in the last step\.
+This automatically executes the change set created in the last step\.
 Any [stack\-level tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) are applied to imported resources at this time\.

    1. The **Events** pane of the **Stack details** page for your parent stack displays\.
 ![\[The Events tab in the console.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/import-events.png)